Over 50 Years Of Combined Legal Experience In Washington

 An experienced disability attorney can help you avoid mistakes.
 Keep reading for five of the most common mistakes we see at our Social Security Disability law firm.

-Bothwell & Hamill has helped thousands of people win benefits for years in Yakima, Kennewick, Sunnyside, Spokane, Richland, Ellensburg, Wenatchee, Walla Walla and across Central Washington.
+Bothwell Hamill & Sutton, PLLC has helped thousands of people win benefits for years in Yakima, Kennewick, Sunnyside, Spokane, Richland, Ellensburg, Wenatchee, Walla Walla and across central Washington.

 The 5 Social Security Disability Mistakes